Ramilito/kubesess/README.md

 See the available commands by running kubesess -h, output from the program needs to be added to $KUBECONFIG env variable.

-#### Aliases are provided for easier use, when sourced three aliases will be created.
+#### Aliases are provided for easier use, when sourced these aliases will be created.
 ```zsh
 kc  #kube_context: Sets session context